Amazon, Sony and Ericsson withdraw from the Mobile World Congress for fear of corona viruses - The Media HQ

 The United States has pressured allies to drop Huawei as a supplier because of national security concerns.
 Huawei denies that its products pose a risk.
 A spokesman for Huawei confirmed that the company will attend the conference as planned.

-Ericsson is one of Huawei’s few competitors in the delivery of telecommunications network devices and will give up an important opportunity to promote its products in Barcelona.
+Ericsson is one of Huawei’s few global 5G competitors.
+It will give up an important opportunity to advertise its products in Barcelona.

+Paul Triolo, Global Technology Policy Director at Eurasia Group, said Ericsson’s decision to withdraw was a “major blow to the event”.

+“The interesting thing will be to see what kind of forum the US delegation from the GSMA is offering, which last year banished the US to a smaller place where only a handful of reporters heard their message,” Triolo said CNN business.

 The company will host events in its customers’ home markets to showcase the demos and content it has created for the Mobile World Congress.